 6. Objection to doing the Recipe.
 “I am concerned about doing Brain Vibration Chanting because I do not know what I am chanting and I do not want to violate my religious beliefs.”
 My response, “Brain Vibration Chanting is Mandarin Chinese numbers arranged in a sequence to help create vibrational energy in your brain.
 Specifically, ling yow chee chee chee – joe ling bah, 01777-908; ling yow chee chee chee – joe ar ar sih sih, 01777-92244.

-My Commitment to All of You
+My Confidence in All of You

-I am committed to all of you.
-I am committed to assisting you to accept my 30-day challenge, and I am confident in you being able to do the Recipe.
+I am confident in you being able to do the Recipe.
 Also, I am confident that the Recipe will work for you, and at the end of the 30 days you will see enough positive results in your recovery that you will know you are on your path to recovery and you will know the full Recipe is right for you.

 Also, throughout the month of November, I will be posting information to assist you in successfully completing this 30-day challenge.
 Please check back regularly to this blog, or if you wish to receive an email notification of the blog posting updates, please fill out the “Subscribe to receive blog update notifications” form.